 Until Help Arrives

 The American College of Emergency Physicians (ACEP) is excited to help announce the Until Help Arrives program, which was developed to educate and empower the public to take action and provide lifesaving care before professional help arrives.
-We hope that you will find this information helpful in preparing to act when the
+We hope that you will find this information helpful in preparing to act when the need arises.

 The Until Help Arrives program encourages the public to take these five steps in situations where someone may have a life-threatening injury due to trauma: